plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 </tbody>
 </table>

-For the Biome\_number column, please chose a number among the list below.
+For the Biome\_number column, please chose a number within the list below.
 We chose to use the Olson et al. (2001) list of 14 natural Biomes that we complemented with agricultural and managed biomes.